LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 `$ docker-compose logs -f --tail "100"`

+## Find additional peers

+In case you cannot connect to the client with the normal configuration, we recommend that you add an additional flag referring to our additional peers (bootnode1.q.org/bootnode2.q.org/bootnode3.q.org):

+    node:
+    image: $QCLIENT_IMAGE
+    entrypoint: ["geth", "--bootnodes=bootnode2.q.org", "--datadir=/data", ...]

 ## Get Q Tokens

 In order to become a root node, you will need to make an onchain proposal to [add yourself to the root node panel](how-to-become-a-root-node.md).
 You need Q tokens for this.
 We are working on a public listing of the Q token at the moment.